March Across the Belts: March across the Little Belt

-The battles at Tybrind Vig and Iversnæs
+Battles at Tybrind Vig and Iversnæs

 On the morning of 30 January, the Danes located the Swedish vanguard, consisting of 400 cavalrymen under Colonel Casper Borneman, who rode out towards Tybrind Vig.
 200 detached dragoons who used sleds to carry beams, boards, ladders, barrels, and straw to build bridges across gaps and weaker ice sections accompanied Borneman.
 After their discovery, the Danes dispatched some of their units from Iversnæs to Tybrind Vig, where they clashed with the Swedish scouts.
 The church bells rang across Funen, warning the Swedes were on their way.
 The Swedish soldiers put straw on their hats as a sign of identification and handed out the password: "Help, Jesus!".

 Wrangel's wing began to march across the ice.
 Charles X Gustav halted his wing as a tactical reserve in case the Danes conducted a counterattack across the ice against the Swedish baggage train in Brandsø.
 Such an attack never came, and the left wing later moved out to the ice.
 Of the nine Danish cavalry companies guarding Funen's coastline from Middelfart to Langeland, three to four were ordered to move northward towards Iversnæs, however, they failed to arrive on time.
 Borneman's vanguard rode to Tybrind Vig, encircled the beach, and tore up Hannibal Sehested's Danish cavalry regiment.
 Out on the ice, the king observed Danish reinforcements arriving from Iversnæs and decided to unite his cavalry wing with Wrangel's units.

 The Danish cavalry lined up in battle formation on both sides of the small infantry force and their artillery.
 Charles X Gustav tried to make a two-pronged attack from the ice and on land.
 Wrangel was ordered to make a straight attack with parts of his wing on the beach towards the Danish front.
 The other half of his wing was transferred to a northward path towards the king's wing.
 They rode ashore on Ruds Cape north of Tybrind Vig and, under the cover of a forest, encircled and struck the Danes from the north and east.
 While Wrangel's wing rode towards the shore, the ice broke up in patches behind them, and two cavalry squadrons from Waldeck's and Königsmarck's German regiments disappeared into the water.
 The ice cracked under the king's hunting sled, and the whole crew, his personal bodyguard and three draft horses fell into the water and drowned.
 The king, however, had already left his sled and mounted a horse to lead the attack on the shore.